darkhelmet/verboselogging/posts/ruby-regex-for-fun-and-profit.md

 I found this [Code Golf
 question](http://stackoverflow.com/questions/928563/code-golf-evaluating-mathematical-expressions)
 on [Stackoverflow](http://stackoverflow.com/) and threw together a quick method to do it.
-I can’t take all the credit, since I needed to search a bit to figure out if I could do matching parenthesis in ruby, and found that I could, but only in ruby 1.9, which [ruby forum topic](http://www.ruby-forum.com/topic/132091) showed me.
+I can't take all the credit, since I needed to search a bit to figure out if I could do matching parenthesis in ruby, and found that I could, but only in ruby 1.9, which [ruby forum topic](http://www.ruby-forum.com/topic/132091) showed me.
 Then a